Optimal estimation of local time and occupation time measure for an {\alpha}-stable Levy process: Introduction

 Our main result about the asymptotic theory for local times is mostly related to the articles \cite{J04,J06,J08,IP21, R91}.
 The paper \cite{J04} {addresses consistency in the case of} the linear fractional stable motion, a class which in particular includes stable L\'evy processes.

 \begin{theo}[Theorem 4 in \cite{J04}] Suppose that $\phi:\R\rightarrow \R$ is a function satisfying $\phi,\phi^2\in L^1(\R;\R)$.
 Then, for every $t>0$,

 \end{theo}

 In \cite{J06,J08,R91} the authors prove the asymptotic mixed normality for continuous version of the functional $ G(x, \phi)^n$, but only in the \textit{zero energy} setting, i.e. $\int_{\R}\phi(y)dy=0$.
 From statistical point of view, this case is a less interesting one as we would like to use statistics of the type \eqref{statistic} as an estimator of the local time $L_t(x)$.
-More importantly, in the setting $\int_{\R}\phi(y)dy \not=0$ the methods investigated in \cite{J06,J08} do not apply.
-Instead we will apply stable convergence theorems for high frequency statistics developed in \cite{Jacod}.
+More importantly, in the setting $\int_{\R}\phi(y)dy \not=0$ the methods {\rv developed} in \cite{J06,J08} do not apply.

+{\rv We will use stable convergence theorems for high frequency statistics {\rv introduced} in \cite{Jacod} to show asymptotic mixed normality of standardised versions of $S_{L,t}^n(x)$ and $S_{O,t}^n(x)$.
+These results are strongly related to an earlier work \cite{IP21}, which considers the same problem in the setting of the Brownian motion.
+While their limit theorems are also based on the general results of \cite{Jacod}, the technical aspects of the proof are more involved in the case of pure jump L\'evy processes.
+The details will be highlighted in the proof section.}